gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

 For those like me encountering the term “Pydantic-based validation” for the first time:

 Pydantic validation is the process of ensuring that input data matches the expected structure, types, and constraints by using Pydantic models.
 It automates type-checking and data parsing, raising errors when data is invalid.
-As a CrewAI user, I was eager to explore the OpenAI Agents SDK and compare it with CrewAI.
-The OpenAI Agents SDK offers a low learning curve for agent orchestration, which inspired me to document my experiments in this blog post.

-Additionally, I often use local LLMs on my homelab server, making it particularly interesting to integrate the OpenAI Agents SDK with my local LLM.
-In this post, I will use Ollama for local LLM inference and compare the OpenAI Agents SDK with CrewAI.

 Workflow
 As I mentioned before that, the LLM is the core intelligence behind the OpenAI Agents SDK workflow.
 It powers the agent’s decision-making, natural language understanding, and reasoning abilities.
 Here’s how it fits into each stage of the workflow: